INDOOR WINTER THINGS TO DO IN FAIRFAX COUNTY

 9. Plan Your Escape

-You might not be able to escape winter totally, but you can sure get your mind off of the cold weather by visiting one of Fairfax County's fun and thought provoking escape rooms.
+You might not be able to escape winter totally, but you can sure get your mind off of the cold weather by visiting one of Fairfax County's fun and thought-provoking escape rooms.
 We have four different escape room adventures throughout the County.
-Breakout Games - DC Escape Room in Falls Church, Escape Room Herndon, Escapology - The Live Escape Game in Fairfax, and Room Escape Fairfax/DC in Fairfax.
+Cyber Raccoon Escape Room in Falls Church, Escape Room Herndon, Escapology - The Live Escape Game in Fairfax, and Room Escape Fairfax/DC in Fairfax.
 All showcase their unique brand of themed escape plots for you and friends or family to figure out as you race against the clock.
-Be sure to reserve your space in advance as these popular attractions tend to be be particularly busy during the colder months.
+Be sure to reserve your space in advance as these popular attractions tend to be particularly busy during the colder months.